ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
-After fitting a tree, it's important to evaluate the model in a proper manner.
+After fitting a tree, evaluation the model should be done in a proper manner.
 A misclassification rate of tree
 $$
 T
 $$